ole00/27cf840_prog/README.md

 ## How it works

 You'll need to build one or more IC replacement modules (I call them 27cf800 and 27cf400, because they use a flash part) and one programmer.
-The modules themselves are more-or less a break-out board for 29F800 and 29F400 IC that's electrically compatible with the originals.
+The modules themselves are more-or-less a break-out board for 29F800 and 29F400 IC that's electrically compatible with the originals.

 The programmer is based on CH552T MCU that handles communication with a PC via